 When he’s not cooking at La Rumbla, executive chef Jay Sherwood is brewing fine craft beers from sister restaurant Slow Cuts for his boutique brewery, Lake & Wood Brew Company, which services many of Arrowtown’s pubs, bars and restaurants.
 Hailing from Los Angeles, Sherwood has extensive knowledge of Latin American cuisine and a love for the hospitality scene and for Arrowtown, where he has lived for the past six years.

 Fine clothing may not be necessary at the Sherwood restaurant, but the food is definitely fine dining quality.
-Awarded a Cuisine Hat in 2019/20 and listed as one of the 100 Best New Zealand Restaurants in the Good Food Guide, the menu favours freshness, flavour and seasonality.
+The menu favours freshness, flavour and seasonality.
 The atmosphere here is vibrant, with the philosophy behind the hotel-retreat-restaurant being one of fostering community through food, arts, and wellness.
 The restaurant sources a good deal of its food from its huge, on-site gardens.
 All kitchen waste is also composted on site and fed back into the gardens, making this a guilt-free addition to your Queenstown fine dining experience.
+The restaurant was recently awarded two hats in the 2021 Cuisine Good Food Awards.

 Meet the chef: Chris Scott

-Named after an alpine valley in Italy with a similar climate to Central Otago and a place that inspired executive chef Ben Bayly’s multi award-winning cooking style, Aosta is a relatively new addition to the fine dining scene in the region.
-It is also an excellent reason to detour to the historic village of Arrowtown, as the menu is top-notch and the amazing service is matched by a wine list that reflects the best local and Italian offerings.
+Named after the alpine valley in Italy with a similar climate, flora, fauna and soil to Central Otago, where executive chef Ben Bayly lived and cooked for four years, Aosta is an excellent reason to detour to the historic village of Arrowtown.
+The menu is inspired by northern Italian cuisine, and the amazing service is matched by a wine list that reflects the best local and Italian offerings.
 Encased in an architecturally designed fit-out that won a 2020 Southern Architecture Award, the restaurant is nestled on the main street and is open in the evenings.
+It was recently awarded one hat in the 2021 Cuisine Good Food Awards.
+Next door, family-friendly trattoria, Little Aosta offers what Ben calls, “simple, delish Italian food with zero faff,” wood fired grilled meats and sourdough pizzettas, and affordable wines by the carafe.”

 Meet the chef: Ben Bayly